 The programme also incorporates group training, techniques and intervention by the therapeutic team to ensure optimal development of each individual and the acquisition of necessary life skills.
 These include life skills and social skills such as communication, conflict resolution, diversity, the use of social media, personal care, and resilience, to name a few.

-Sport: The Centre is built on a plot of 12,5 hectares, and it has a swimming pool and beautiful gardens with walk-ways.
+Socialising, sports and outdoor activities form an important part of the residents’ daily lives.
+The Centre is built on 12,5 hectares and has a swimming pool and beautiful gardens with walk-ways.
 Programmes to promote a healthy lifestyle include health and fitness groups, walking groups, exercise sessions in the gym and pool, and low impact groups.